obscuredglass/burgerpalacesequelize/README.md

 3. Node.js
 4. MySQL
 5. Heroku
-6. Express
+6. Sequelize
-7. Express-Handlebars

 This app uses all these different pieces of software so you can order, update, and delete a burger from the menu.
 It was really interesting to see how all these different pieces of technology flow together to make a seemingly simple website.
+This is different than the other burger app because it now has the use of Sequelize, which streamlines the use of MySQL.

 [link to to my project on Heroku!](https://burgerpalace.herokuapp.com)